matthawkins90/dcrdex/Client-Installation-and-Configuration.md

 ### Initial Setup

 1. Start the client.
+For installed versions, open through your system applications menu.
-For the standalone client (**dexc**), open a command prompt in the folder containing the dexc application and run it. e.g. `./dexc` on Mac and Linux, or `dexc.exe` on Windows.
-To avoid the command prompt on Windows, `dexc-tray.exe` may be run instead.
-If using Decrediton instead of **dexc**, just click the "DEX" tab and skip to step 3.
+   For standalone Bison Wallet (**bisonw**), open a command prompt in the folder containing the bisonw application and run it. e.g. `./bisonw` on Mac and Linux, or `bisonw.exe` on Windows.
+To avoid the command prompt on Windows, `bisonw-tray.exe` may be run instead.
+If using Decrediton instead of **bisonw**, just click the "DEX" tab and skip to step 3.

+   **Note**: You can start bisonw with another network via a command line flag:
+   `--testnet` or `--simnet`, the default is `mainnet`.

 2. In your web browser, navigate to <http://localhost:5758>.
 Skip this step if using Decrediton.